pixop/video-compare/README.md

 [![GitHub release](https://img.shields.io/github/release/pixop/video-compare)](https://github.com/pixop/video-compare/releases)

-`video-compare` is a split-screen video comparison tool written in C++14, utilizing FFmpeg libraries and SDL2.
-It allows users to visually compare the impact of codecs, resizing algorithms, and other modifications on two video files played in sync.

-The tool provides interactive navigation and playback controls, along with various analysis tools and customizable display options.
+Split-screen video comparison tool written in C++14, utilizing FFmpeg libraries and SDL2.
+It provides interactive navigation and playback controls, along with various analysis tools and customizable display options.

-Designed with versatility in mind, `video-compare` supports the comparison of videos with differing codecs, resolutions, frame rates, color formats, and scanning types.
+`video-compare` can be used to visually compare the impact of codecs, resizing algorithms, and other modifications on two video files played in sync.
+The tools is versatile, allowing the videos of differing resolutions, frame rates, scanning methods, color formats, container formats, codecs, or durations.

-Thanks to FFmpeg's flexibility, two images or image sequences can also be compared.
+Thanks to FFmpeg's flexibility, video-compare is also capable of comparing images or image sequences.

 ## Installation